|

 which later morphed into Chicago powerhouse WGN, and he was one of the

 founders of the National Broadcasting Association.
+See these for more WGN history: WGN 100 years and WGN Timeline.
 In the

 1930's he sponsored hamfests on his estate at Lake Bluff, and used his